Smith-Ryan Lab Group

 Website: asmithryan.com

-Dr. Smith-Ryan’s research interests center around exercise and nutrition interventions to modify various aspects of body composition, cardiovascular health, and metabolic function.
+Dr. Smith-Ryan’s research interests center around exercise and nutrition interventions to modify various aspects of body composition, cardiovascular health, and metabolic function, with a special interest in female physiology.
 She is an active researcher in the field of metabolism, sport nutrition and exercise performance, in both healthy and clinical populations, leading projects funded by the National Institutes of Health and International and National industry sponsored clinical trials.
-Dr. Smith-Ryan contributes to the current body of scientific literature with over 140 peer-reviewed manuscripts; a number of scholastic books and book chapters, and international/national presentations.
+Dr. Smith-Ryan contributes to the current body of scientific literature with over 165 peer-reviewed manuscripts; a number of scholastic books and book chapters, and international/national presentations.

 Previous Education